Balance Sheet Cheat Sheet

 The current ratio measures assets that will be cash within a year and liabilities that will have to be paid within a year and can provide an indication of an organization’s future cash flow.

-By filtering out the portion of total net assets that are tied up in fixed assets (i.e. assets that will likely never be converted to cash), the working capital ratio measures how much of an organization’s resources are unrestricted and available for current and future use.
+By filtering out the portion of total net assets that are tied up in fixed assets (i.e. assets that will likely never be converted to cash), the working capital ratio measures how much of an organization’s resources are without donor restrictions and available for current and future use.

-Recognizing temporarily restricted net assets and representing them as such in financial statements is crucial so that organizational decision-makers are aware of obligations in the future.
+Recognizing net assets with donor restrictions and representing them as such in financial statements is crucial so that organizational decision-makers are aware of obligations in the future.

-The change in unrestricted net assets indicates if an organization operated the most recent fiscal period at a financial gain or loss.
+The change in net assets without donor restrictions indicates if an organization operated the most recent fiscal period at a financial gain or loss.
 This line is a direct connection with and should be equal to the bottom line of an organization’s income statement (also called a Statement of Activities or profit/loss statement).

 The debt to equity ratio measures financial leverage and demonstrates what proportion of organizational debt versus organizational net assets are being utilized to support the organization’s finances.